Implementing Optional Update Functionality in ASP.NET Core Web API

 Optional Property Type

 Create a struct for this type.
-I use a struct instead of a class because null values are not needed.
-Furthermore, when a value is not set, the default value of the property will be OptionalValue<T>() instead of null, which simplifies the logic required for handling these cases.
+I use a struct instead of a class here because I do not need null values.
+Furthermore, when no value is set, the default value of the property will be OptionalValue<T>() instead of null, which simplifies the logic required for handling.

 public readonly record struct OptionalValue<T> {